jackmayhew/loon/README.md

 ## 🍁 Made in Canada

-Developed in Montréal, QC and Victoria, BC.
+Built in Montréal, QC and Victoria, BC.